-Performance Goal Results Measure FY 2022 Results 1) Interagency Forums ACUS will provide an opportunity for these agencies to share information and solve common administrative problems.
+Performance Goal Results Measure FY 2023 Results 1) Interagency Forums ACUS will provide an opportunity for these agencies to share information and solve common administrative problems.
 Convene four meetings per year of both the Council of Independent Regulatory Agencies (CIRA) and the Interagency Roundtable.
+ACUS hosted meetings of (1) the Council on Federal Agency Adjudication, (2) the Interagency Roundtable and CIRA, (3) the Roundtable on Artificial Intelligence in Federal Agencies, and (4) the Roundtable on State Administrative Procedural Practices.
+Topics included the use of AI in enforcement, the use of online tools in adjudication, access to justice in administrative processes, and state and local government transparency practices, among others.

-The Interagency Roundtable and CIRA continue to meet to address issues common to executive branch agencies.
-Meetings in FY22 focused on topics including the impact of the Congressional Review Act on agency operations, governance of multimember agencies, and agency enforcement programs.
-ACUS also hosted meetings of (1) the Alternative Dispute Resolution Advisory Group; (2).the Roundtable on Artificial Intelligence in Federal Agencies; and (3) the Council on Federal Agency Adjudication.
-ACUS continued planning the Roundtable on State Innovations in Administrative Procedure.
-The Working Group on Compiling Administrative Records met several times and produced a handbook for agencies on compiling administrative records.
-2) Workshops ACUS will convene and participate in a series of workshops, meetings, and symposia to share knowledge and best government practices.
+1 2) Workshops ACUS will convene and participate in a series of workshops, meetings, and symposia to share knowledge and best government practices.
 Convene two to four workshops per year and participate in events that educate the public about ACUS programs.
-ACUS convened numerous workshops examining a variety of salient regulatory issues, including organizing a multi-part forum on underserved communities in the regulatory process.
+ACUS convened numerous workshops examining a variety of salient regulatory issues, including organizing a multi-part forum on increasing assistance for participants in agency adjudications.
 ACUS staff participated in numerous panels hosted by the American Bar Association and other organizations at which ACUS recommendations and programs were highlighted.
 ACUS staff shared information about ACUS recommendations and other resources in presentations to personnel at multiple federal agencies.
 3) Publications ACUS will publish electronic and print media to educate and engage government and private sector stakeholders about ACUS activities; and ACUS will publish useful documents/guides/reports on government procedure and structure.
 Maintain a website that is compliant with federal requirements, incorporates innovative tools such as social media, and is useful, as measured by increasing number and duration of Web visits and user surveys.
 Publish documents/guides/reports.
-ACUS's website remains FISMA compliant.
-ACUS continues to maintain a webpage that catalogs changes in agency adjudicative practices during the COVID-19 pandemic.

-ACUS continued its Working Group on Compiling Administrative Records, which will result in a handbook to be published in early FY22 that will help agencies develop the guidance for employees described in a 2013 recommendation on the administrative record in informal rulemaking.
+ACUS' website remains FISMA compliant.
+ACUS continues to maintain resources for agencies, including on key topics such as AI, guidance documents, rulemaking, and adjudication.
+ACUS also regularly updates its many resources for agency personnel and the public, including its handbooks and sourcebooks on administrative procedures, as well as two Statements of Principles for the disclosure of federal administrative materials and public engagement in rulemaking.
 ACUS published, at the direction of Congress, an extensive report on agency payment of attorney's fees under the Equal Access to Justice Act.
 It also established, and published on its website, an accompanying database.
 ACUS staff published a quarterly column in the Administrative and Regulatory Law News magazine.
-ACUS members and staff published a series of articles on recent ACUS recommendations and other ACUS activities in The Regulatory Review and Notice and Comment .
+ACUS members and staff published a series of articles on recent ACUS recommendations and other ACUS activities in The Regulatory Review and Notice and Comment.